 The example below shows the Senior 2 grade which has three grades higher and one grade lower.

 In this first screen shot, Allow players from a higher grade to play in this grade is ticked.
-This which means teams that are in grades that are higher, lower or equal, are available to select players from.
+This means you are able to select players from teams in grades that are higher, lower or equal.

 In the second screen shot, Allow players from a higher grade to play in this grade is unticked.
 Therefore only in teams in the Senior 2 grade or lower grades are now available to select players from.